Macaulay2/M2/M2/INSTALL-CMake.md

 - `list_install_components`
 - `rebuild_cache`

-Targets for building and installing libraries
+Targets for building and installing libraries and programs
+- `build-libraries`
-- `install-libraries`
+- `build-programs`
 - `build-[LIBRARY or PROGRAM]`
 - `build-[LIBRARY or PROGRAM]-install`
 - `googletest`